KernelCafe/automation/README.md

 ### Automatic

 This will run the setup steps automatically on some platforms (Linux, macOS).
+It's brand new, so it may take some modifications to work properly.

 1. `git clone https://github.com/KernelCafe/automation.git /tmp`
 2. `cd /tmp/automation/prepare-node`